sasindumaheepala/sasindumaheepala/README.md

 🔭 I’m currently working on a PyGame project for a school assignment.

-🌱 I’m currently learning Machine learning in Python and Java.
+🌱 I’m currently learning machine learning in Python and I am also learning Android development in Java.

 😄 Pronouns: He/Him.